Flaky Gluten-Free Cheddar Biscuits

 The biscuits right out of the oven.

-Most shredded cheese is gluten free.
+Most shredded cheese is gluten-free.
 It is dusted with cellulose powder to prevent sticking.
-As a backup, always read the ingredients label to ensure no gluten.
+As a backup, always read the ingredient label to ensure there is no gluten.
+If in doubt, you can buy a block of cheddar cheese and shred it yourself.

 Why did my biscuits turn out hard?